 Students of vocational high school TKBB who have knowledge in the field of expertise in job positions of building worker, can be seen on one of the competence unit that is dimension of shallow foundation job.
-According to the curriculum structure of vocational high school, the subjects are divided into three groups, namely normative adaptive, and program groups, productive programs.
-Productive programs equip students with productive knowledge that refers to the minimum standard of work skills applicable in the world of work.
+According to the curriculum structure of vocational high school, the subjects are divided into three groups, namely normative groups, program adaptive, and productive programs.
+Productive programs equip students with productive knowledge that refers to the minim 111 standard of work skills applicable in the world of work.
 The purpose of this study is to determine the dominant factors of competence of productive knowledge of students of vocational high school TKBB in doing shallow foundation work appropriate to the needs of construction services.